JeremyReimer/Tiur/README.md

 * Basic HTML and CSS templates for the doc portal (mobile-responsive)
 * Database model in Django that allows admin users to create lists of different projects in categories
 * Admin code that will scrape projects from a custom URL, with authentication
-* Code that will build a left-hand navigation tree with Javascript-enabled dynamic folders (IN PROGRESS)
+* Code that will build a left-hand navigation tree with Javascript-enabled dynamic folders (NEAR COMPLETION)
 * Basic authentication for the site, with optional LDAP authentication
-* Global, full-text indexed search using Lunr.js
+* Global, full-text indexed search using Lunr.js (searches as you type)
+* Customization (so far: upload custom main logo and add custom footer message)

 Here's what's still to come:

 * Code cleanup and unit tests
-* Customization (logos, favicons, footer messages)
 * Automatic versioning support
-* LOTS of testing
+* More testing and bugfixing
-* And LOTS of bugfixing, no doubt!
 * Dockerization
+* Full set of documentation